 The patent tells us that entities that are listed in the entity database can be associated with one or many user purposes and/or actions based on an associated descriptor.

-A purpose is something that a user would want to do or find out with respect to an entity that selected.
+A purpose is something that a user would want to do or find out concerning an entity that selected.
 These entity actions are shown in a menu to the user as choices of actions to take regarding selected entities.
 These purposes may be referred to as a “task.”
-The patent provides a number of examples, that include:
+The patent provides several examples, that include:

 “play” (e.g. for games and sports), “rate” or “evaluate,” “travel to,” “contact,” “communicate,” “share,” “record,” “remember,” dine,” “consume,” “experience” or “enjoy” (e.g. art, music), “reserve” (tickets, etc.), “compare,” “learn,” “study,” “understand,” “purchase,” “repair,” “fix,” “teach,” “cook,” and “make.”
 For the example purpose “dine,” an example sub-purpose can be “eat dinner,” from which example sub-purposes can be “make reservation,” “get directions,” and “find parking.”